 At Progress Foundation, we believe that clients with mental-health issues (often co-occurring with addiction issues) recover and thrive best in a well-supported, community-centric environment.
 That’s why our team offers a selection of programs which address a range of care levels, from immediate intervention through longer-term support.

-San Francisco clients are evaluated by our specialized Diversion Evaluation Team (DET) which provides an initial evaluation in the local psychiatric emergency clinic.
-The DET acts as an advocate which ensures that clients who may benefit from our services have an effective option to avoid involuntary hospitalization.
-The team is on duty seven days a week.
-For referrals or information, please phone Stephanie Twu (415) 206-3473.
+San Francisco clients are evaluated by our specialized Triage Coordinators, who provide an initial evaluation in the local inpatient hospitals and jail settings.
+The Triage Coordinator acts as an advocate which ensures that clients who may benefit from our services have an effective option to avoid involuntary hospitalization.
+For referrals or information, please call (415) 722-1983.

 This San Francisco-based facility is available to individuals experiencing an escalating psychological crisis which, if not immediately addressed, may result in involuntary detention or hospitalization.
 Dore Urgent Care Clinic provides assessment and triage in a supportive, community-based setting that is fundamentally different from a hospital-based psychiatric environment.
 Learn more about Dore Urgent Care Clinic and referral procedures by phoning (415) 553-3100.

 Progress Foundation operates a half-dozen Crisis Residential Treatment Programs in San Francisco, Sonoma, and Napa counties.
 These intensive, 24-hour therapeutic environments provide diversion from and an alternative to psychiatric, in-patient confinement in a county health facility.
 ADUs are available to clients with a major mental-health diagnosis who may also have a co-occurring substance-abuse or physical-health challenge.